chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-10-19-clang-ast-node.markdown

 Going back to our parsing (ParseOpenMP.cpp), you can see that to create the Directive we used the function `ActOnOpenMPExecutableDirective`.
 This function (defined in the file `SemaOpenMP.cpp`), tells how to act on an OpenMP executable directive.
-We will modify this function to handle our case for metadirective.
+We will modify this function to handle our case for `allocate`.
-First we need to define how to act on OpenMP metadirective directive.
+First we need to define how to act on OpenMP allocate directive.
 We declare our function `ActOnOpenMPAllocateDirective` in the header file `Sema.h` as part of the class Sema and provide its definition in `SemaOpenMP.cpp`.
 ```.term1
 vim include/clang/Sema/Sema.h +8849
 ```
-The function ActOnOpenMPAllocateDirective is called on well-formed '\#pragma omp metadirective' after parsing of the  associated statement.
+The function ActOnOpenMPAllocateDirective is called on well-formed '\#pragma omp allocate' after parsing of the  associated statement.
 ```
   StmtResult ActOnOpenMPAllocateDirective(ArrayRef<OMPClause *> Clauses,
                                       SourceLocation StartLoc,